IC1101Virgo/Care-To-Share/README.md

 # Care-To-Share?
-Site where we share our resources!
+Site where we share our review!

 ## Visit The site [by clicking here](https://ic1101virgo.github.io/Care-To-Share/)

 ### Hello Contributor! 👋
 We all know sharing is caring.
-This issue is meant for the same purpose. 🌷 We invite all the techies 😎 , enthusiast 😸 , and newbies 🤩 to share your resources.
-We are a big family here and every help counts 😉
+This issue is meant for the same purpose. 🌷 We invite all the techies 😎 , enthusiast 😸 , and newbies 🤩 to share your review of atleast anyone resource(you can share as many as you want).
+We are a big family here and your opinion counts😉
 This issue is meant for all whether it's your first pull request 🎊  or you are a frequent visitor 💃

-These resources can be anything:
+These review can be of anything:

 - A good book 📖
 - A blog/s ✍️